if the water pressure at your faucets is lower than usual, it might be time to inspect your pressure tank.

 The sediment can also break free from the tank and clog connecting pipes.
 The running water in your home or facility will slow down due to the mineral blockage.

 How Do You Clean Your Pressure Tank?

-4. Open the drain and let the water run until empty.
+- Open the drain and let the water run until empty.
 Use a bucket to dump water into and check the sediment that has been discharged with the water.

-6. Turn off the pump, drain the water again, and repeat this pattern until the water appears clear and free of minerals.
+- Turn off the pump, drain the water again, and repeat this pattern until the water inside the bucket appears clear and free of mineral or sediment buildup.

 Well pressure tanks are responsible for maintaining and supplying the water flow from the well pump to the household.
 If you don’t maintain them regularly or properly, you will likely have water-related problems.

 To prevent such problems from ever occurring, you need to flush the tank at least once a year.
 Additionally, you should regularly check the tank for signs of leaks, damage, or mineral and sediment buildup and ensure that the pressure settings and switch function how they should.